-The Abilene Tennis Association is seeking an Adult Tennis Coordinator and is accepting proposals in response to this Request for Proposal (RFP) in order to find a qualified individual who will coordinate adult tennis play in the Abilene area.
+The Abilene Tennis Association is seeking an JTT Area League Coordinator and is accepting proposals in response to this Request for Proposal (RFP) in order to find a qualified individual who will coordinate junior tennis play in the Abilene area.
 Our goals are to:

-Promote and support ATA Adult Tennis through social tennis activities, city and country club leagues, USPTA events, and USTA leagues.
+Promote and support ATA Junior Tennis through social tennis activities, city and country club leagues and USTA leagues.

-Grow the number of adult participants in USTA leagues
+Grow the number of junior participants in USTA leagues

 Develop positive working partnerships/relationships with all area tennis facilities, area coaches and tennis professionals, collaborating with them to enhance and schedule tennis opportunities for all adults.

-The objective of this Request for Proposal is to locate an individual that will provide the best overall value to the ATA’s adult tennis program.
+The objective of this Request for Proposal is to locate an individual that will provide the best overall value to the ATA’s junior tennis program.
 While price is a factor, other criteria will form the basis of our award decision, as more fully described in the Evaluation Factors section of this Request for Proposal below.

 TEXT